webforj/webforj-documentation/docs/installation/docker_user.md

 ### Windows

 :::info
-It is recommended to download Windows Subsystem for Linux.
+It is recommended to download the latest version of Windows Subsystem for Linux.
 More information can be found [at this link](https://learn.microsoft.com/en-us/windows/wsl/install)
 :::

 ** 1. Download Docker Desktop: **